yagil/tokmon/README.md

 }
 ```

+You can override the default pricing with: `tokmon --pricing /path/to/your/custom_pricing.json ...`

-> This pricing JSON is incomplete (missing DALL-E, etc.), it may be incorrect, and/or it may go out of date.
+> This pricing JSON is incomplete (missing DALL-E, etc.), it may be incorrect, and it may go out of date.

-> Make sure to always check that you have the latest version.
+> For best results, make sure to check that you have the latest pricing.

 ## Current Limitations
-1. Event streaming: `tokmon` will override this setting and buffer Server-Sent Events (SSE) data chunks until the `data: [DONE]` chunk is received.
+1. Event streaming: `tokmon` buffers Server-Sent Events (SSE) until the `data: [DONE]` chunk is received.
 If the monitored program leverages event streaming, its behavior will be modified.
     - Status: looking into it.
 Pull requests welcome.
-2. If your monitored program makes call more than 1 type of OpenAI models, your accounting will be incorrect.
+2. If your monitored program makes calls to more than 1 type of OpenAI models, your accounting will be incorrect (e.g. both gpt-3.5-turbo and gpt-4 at the same program.)
-    - Status: it's on the list
+    - Status: it's on the list.

 ## Contributing
-Help is wanted.
 If you'd like to contribute to the project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Make your changes and test them.